danikaze/ascii-ui/docs/README.md

 Others:

 *   Added `EventManager.removeListener` (and rename `listen` to `addListener`)
-*   Cleaner code, newer tslint rules
+*   Cleaner code with new tslint rules

 ### 0.1.0